LeandroLovisolo/Customica/README.md

 You can log into the administrative dashboard by going to `<your app url>/admin` and entering the username/password combo that you've specified in the `ADMIN_USER` and `ADMIN_PASS` environment variables.

-From the administrative dashboard you can create tshirt categories, edit/remove tshirts created by the users and review your orders.
+From the administrative dashboard you can create tshirt categories, edit/remove tshirts created by the users and review your orders and regenerate the tshirt pictures from the designs stored in the database.

 ### Default tshirt category ###